Skip to content

 Note

-The debugger comes with the following features:
+The debug type comes with the following features:

 • Dedicated Peripherals View in the Debug Sidebar.